kevinblade/react-redux-saga-typescript-start/README.md

-# This starter is inspired from [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) and [Starter Pack](https://github.com/jch254/starter-pack).
+# This starter kit is inspired from [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) and [Starter Pack](https://github.com/jch254/starter-pack).
 Appreciate their efforts.

 This quick start guide will teach you how to wire up TypeScript with [React](http://facebook.github.io/react/).
 By the end, you'll have